World Open (snooker): Media coverage

+The tournament is currently shown live on TNT Sports and Eurosport in Europe.
+Prior to the event moving to China, it had been aired extensively on the BBC, which had first covered the tournament in 1984.
+ITV televised the event in 2013.

+Format

-In its original form, the tournament had a flatter structure than most tournaments, with the top 32 players all coming in at the last 64 stage (in other tournaments there are only 16 players left when the players ranked 17–32 come in, and then the 16 winners of those matches face the top 16).
+During the Grand Prix era of the tournament, it has trialled several knockout formats.
+The tournament had a flatter structure than most tournaments back in the 1980s, with the top 32 players all coming in at the last 64 stage.
+Although now being the standard knockout format for ranking snooker events, there used to be only 16 players left when the players ranked 17–32 came in, and then the 16 winners of those matches faced the top 16; this structure is now only used for the World Championships.

-These facts made it more common to see surprise results than in most other tournaments, with players such as Dominic Dale, Marco Fu, Euan Henderson and Dave Harold all surprise finalists at the time.
-A player from outside the top 16 has reached the final roughly half the times the contest has been played.
-Few of those have become consistent stars, although Stephen Hendry and John Higgins took their first ranking titles in the event.
-In addition, over the years, many top 16 players were eliminated in the early stages of the contest.
-Taking the 1996 event as an extreme case, thirteen of the top sixteen seeds failed to reach the quarter final stages, and the semi-finals featured one match between two top 16 players (Mark Williams and John Parrott) and another between two unseeded players (Euan Henderson and Mark Bennett); with Bennett and Henderson respectively winning the first two quarter final matches, a surprise finalist was guaranteed before the quarter finals had been completed.
+These facts made it more common to see surprise results than in most other tournaments, with players such as Dominic Dale, Marco Fu, Euan Henderson and Dave Harold all surprise finalists at the time; players from outside the top 16 have reached the final roughly half the times the contest has been played.
+Many top 16 players were eliminated in the early stages of the contest; taking the 1996 event as an extreme case, thirteen of the top sixteen seeds failed to reach the quarter-final stages, and the semi-finals featured one match between two top 16 players (Mark Williams and John Parrott) and another between two unseeded players (Euan Henderson and Mark Bennett); with Bennett and Henderson respectively winning the first two quarter-final matches, a surprise finalist was guaranteed before the quarter finals had been completed.